openmaptiles/www.openmaptiles.org/docs/generate/create-custom-extract.md

 ## Create OSM.PBF Extract

 Creating extract from OSM.PBF, use the `osmconvert` tool included in [openmaptiles-tools](https://github.com/openmaptiles/openmaptiles-tools/) docker.
-It takes a bounding box and a OSM.PBF file as input and creates an extract clipped to the bounding box.
+It takes a bounding box and an OSM.PBF file as input and creates an extract clipped to the bounding box.

 ```bash
 make bash